 - 6. Information on our expectations of targets can be found in the 'Targets' section on page 23 of this guidance. - 7.
 Targets should be split by student lifecycle.
 Table 2a focuses on targets related to access, table 2b focuses on targets related to success and table 2c focuses on targets related to progression. - 8.
 All targets must include: - a.
-The aim of the target.
+The aim of the target (column C).
 The 'aim' should be written to clearly identify what the target is trying to achieve.
-For example, an aim would be to close the gap between POLAR4 Q1 and POLAR4 Q5 students - b.
-A target group which must reflect areas for improvement identified in the assessment of performance - c.
-A description of what the target will measure.
-For example, the percentage difference between POLAR4 Q1 and POLAR4 Q5 students - d.
-Details of whether or not the target is collaborative - e.
-The data source used to measure the target, for example external data such as HESA or internal data.
+For example, an aim would be to close the gap between POLAR4 Q1 and POLAR4 Q5 students. - b.
+A target group (column E) which must reflect areas for improvement identified in the assessment of performance.
+Comparator groups can also be added (columns F and G).
+See paragraph 11 to 12 of this annex for more information. - c.
+A description of what the target will measure (column H).
+For example, the percentage difference between POLAR4 Q1 and POLAR4 Q5 students. - d.
+Details of whether or not the target is collaborative (column I).
+Please indicate in the commentary column (column S) the other organisations involved in the delivery of the collaborative target. - e.
+The data source used to measure the target (column J), for example external data such as HESA or internal data.
 A drop-down has been provided.
-If internal or other data is being used, select 'other data source' and use the commentary column to describe the data - f.
-A baseline year: this is the year the data is being drawn from - g.
-Baseline data: this is the data from the baseline year - h.
-Milestones set across five years. - 9.
-The commentary box (column P) is optional and may be left blank where providers do not feel commentary is necessary.
-These targets must be statistical and measure performance for particular groups or subgroups of students that face underrepresentation.
-Providers may choose to focus targets on specific groups, or on reducing disparities between groups or subgroups. - 10.
-The OfS expects targets to be outcomes focused.
-Therefore there should be no input or output targets.
-In addition there should be very few, if any, activity level targets.
-See paragraph 98 to 99 for more information.
+If internal or other data is being used, select 'other data source' and use the commentary column to describe the data. - f.
+A baseline year (column K): this is the year the data is being drawn from. - g.
+The unit of measurement (column L) and baseline data (column M): this is the data from the baseline year. - h.
+Milestones set across five years (columns N-R). - 9.
+The commentary box (column S) is optional and may be left blank where providers do not feel commentary is necessary.
+If a target is collaborative or uses 'other data source', providers must give a brief commentary explaining this in column S. Targets must be statistical and measure performance for particular groups or subgroups of students that face underrepresentation.
+Providers may choose to focus targets on specific groups, or on reducing disparities between groups or subgroups.